vincentbarr/vincentbarr.github.com/_posts/2014-06-10-remember-your-locker.md

 The Bermuda Triangle isn't all that different from a parking lot.

-For example, which of the two does the  Wikipedia passage below describe?
+For example, is the Wikipedia passage below describing the Bermuda Triangle, or a parking lot?
 > Popular culture has attributed various disappearances to the paranormal or activity by extraterrestrial beings.
 Documented evidence indicates that a significant
 > percentage of the incidents were spurious, inaccurately reported, or embellished by
 > later authors.

-I'd leave it to a coin flip.
+Hard to say.

-Lucky for me, I've managed to avoid parking lots since moving to New York City 6 years ago.
-But, I've found a designated storage space that is as good at hiding things and as disorienting as the parking lot, at 1/100th the size.
+Lucky for me, I've managed to avoid parking lots since moving to New York City six years ago.
+But, I've found a designated storage space that is as good at hiding things as the parking lot – and as disorienting - at 1/100th the size.

-Not as cool as it sounds, however.
+Not as cool as it sounds.

-Imagine rows of identical cubbies stacked on top of one another.
-A wall of identical cubbies.
+Imagine rows of nearly identical cubbies stacked on top of one another.
+A wall of practically indistinguishable doors.

-Not quite as cool as this.

-For comparison, imagine parking your car in a lot where, once you turn your back, a pranster places wooden sheds over every car in the parking lot like a magician placing red cups over a ping pong ball.
-That's basically what this cubby system does: it hides shit.

-The way you distinguish your cubby from the many other cubbies is by a modest dog tag, which, based on its size and visibility, is merely a way to distinguish one cubby from the next should the entire gym burn to the ground.
+Indistinguishable except for a single number, a modest dog tag, which, based on its size and visibility, might be used only to identify cubbies to loved ones should the entire gym burn to the ground.

 Why else?

-Here's how I find my cubby:
+When I go to a gym or rent ice skates, here's how I find my cubby:

 **1. Where is my locker?**